 This “better feeling” comes because you re-stimulated the pleasure center of your brain.
 This is the trap of yo-yo dieting.

-You go on a healthy diet, and suffer from withdrawal symptoms, so you eat some junk to “take the edge off”.
-That junk causes a spike in your blood sugar and gives you a rush of dopamine, which makes you feel good, and your hooked again.
+You go on a healthy diet and suffer from withdrawal symptoms, so you eat some junk to “take the edge off”.
+That junk causes a spike in your blood sugar and gives you a rush of dopamine, which makes you feel good, and you’re hooked again.

 As soon as you give in to the withdrawal, you reset the clock, and you’re back to being addicted.

 Eating lots of vegetables and other healthy foods will help lessen the withdrawal symptoms, but just accept that there will be a few days of discomfort before the joy of living health kicks in.

 How to Stop Yo-Yo Dieting: Steady Your Mind to Steady Your Eating

 Once you’ve leveled your blood sugar and brain chemistry with better food choices, you’ve tackled a big part of how to stop yo-yo dieting.